ibm-cloud-docs/Cloudant/offerings/bluemix.md

 returned.
 Documents are only read from the database when `include_docs=true` is passed as a query string parameter during the query request.

-Example costs are shown in the table below.
+Example costs are shown in the following table.

 | Number of results | Include documents | Total Read consumption | Consumption for rows read | Consumption for documents read |
 |--------------|----------------|-------------|---------------------| --- |